- What is AI for Business?

 Generative AI helps teams quickly surface answers from vast internal libraries by understanding natural language queries.
 This speeds decision-making in ways that were not possible before.

-• You get better-informed decisions without searching through documents manually.
+Your business can make highly informed decisions without searching through scores of documents manually.

 2. Real Economic Value and Revenue Expansion

-• That kind of growth happens when AI is built in from the start and not as an afterthought.
+This kind of breakthrough is possible when AI is built in from the start and not as an afterthought.

 3. Democratised Access and Broader Adoption